MagalhaesGustavo/currency-exchange/README.md

 ## How to run

-Utilise the docker-compose file to up the MongoDB database
+Utilise the docker-compose file to up the MongoDB database, access the "docker" folder and run the command bellow

 ```$ docker-compose up -d```